cfarkas/SARS-CoV-2-freebayes/README.md

 # II) Collecting Variants (GISAID FASTA genomes)
-- This operation will split every fasta file from a given collection of GISAID SARS-CoV-2 genomes, call variants per genome and will merge variants in a single VCF containing all sample names.
+- By using freebayes we can call variants from GISAID SARS-CoV-2 FASTA genomes and merge these variants in a single VCF containing all sample names.
 The fasta collections from GISAID are the following:
 -  gisaid_Africa_08_03_2020.fasta
 -  gisaid_Asia_08_03_2020.fasta
 -  gisaid_Europe_08_03_2020.fasta